AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

 In the simplest case, the only variable part in the Quick view URL is the product SKU.
 In this case, the SKU value is the only data piece that you need for adding hotspots or image maps to the banner image.

-However, in complex cases, the Quick view URL has different varying elements in addition to the SKU, such as category ID, color code, size code, and so forth.
+However, in complex cases, the Quick view URL has different varying elements in addition to the SKU.
+Some of those elements include category ID, color code, size code, and so forth.
 In such cases, every element is a separate variable in your hotspot or image map data definition in the carousel banner feature.

 Consider the following examples of Quick view URLs and their resulting hotspot or image map variables: